 - National level: species that are a listed threatened species, a listed migratory species or a listed marine species under the Environment Protection and Biodiversity Conservation Act 1999

-- State level: species of marine mammal, bird or reptile that are prescribed as endangered, vulnerable, near threatened and least concern under the Nature Conservation Act 1992 of Queensland
+- State level: species of marine mammal, bird or reptile that are prescribed as endangered, vulnerable, near threatened or of least concern under the Nature Conservation Act 1992 of Queensland

 - Local level: species mentioned in Section 30 of the Great Barrier Reef Marine Park Regulations 2019.